mattymil/speedy-logger/README.md

 ## Description
 Speedy-logger is an internet speed test application that will run on a preconfigured timing interval.
 Upon test completion the results are logged in firebase.
+Check out the sister project [Speedy-Web](https://github.com/mattymil/speedy-web) which provides a deployable web-app to view the bandwidth and latency results.

 ## Configuration